Technophobes/ping-pong/readme.md

-Joe is wierdly cheerful
+Joe is wierdly cheerful since

-On my hovercraft flying
+On my hovercraft flying bees,

-By the nuclear power station west of
+By the nuclear power station west of Esteros,

-Over the hill yonder
+Over the hill yonder I see